Explorations of Political, Religious, and Cultural Context in R. Nathaniel Dett's The Ordering of Moses

 Merkin Hall at Kaufman Music Center

-Born in Canada and raised in America, composer R. Nathaniel Dett is remembered as an early pioneer who championed the use of Negro spirituals and folk songs as a basis for Western classical compositions—a practice he developed as a student at Oberlin Conservatory.
+Born in Canada and raised in America, composer R. Nathaniel Dett is remembered as a pioneer who championed the use of spirituals and folk songs as a basis for Western classical compositions—a practice he developed as a student at Oberlin Conservatory.
 Dett’s oratorio The Ordering of Moses (1932-1937) is widely considered his magnum opus in compositional scale and in its articulation of recurrent issues concerning both the construction of Black identity and artistry.

 The January 19 discussion united prominent scholars and performers from the fields of African American music, choral music, ethnomusicology, music theory, and religion to explore Dett’s music, life, and ideas.